AAAA-4AM/RepoScribe/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is closed source.
+Contact for suggestions and contributions.

 ## 🙏 Acknowledgments